electron/electron/docs/api/shell.md

   * `activate` Boolean - `true` to bring the opened application to the foreground.
 The default is `true`.
 * `callback` Function (optional) - If specified will perform the open asynchronously. _macOS_
-  * `opened` Boolean
+  * `error` Error

 Returns `Boolean` - Whether an application was available to open the URL.
-If callback is specified, it will return whether it was able to initiate the open call.
+If callback is specified, always returns true.

 Open the given external protocol URL in the desktop's default manner.
 (For example, mailto: URLs in the user's default mail agent).